geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To guide Maria to the haughty Gnome.
 Concentred sunbeams form'd his radiant throne,
 His car refulgent as a meteor shone
-Along the ethereal way ; but brighter far
+Along the ethereal way; but brighter far
 Was he who sat in that celestial car. o 4